 There are several varieties of wisteria plants on the market, with bloom colors ranging from white to pink, and of course the more familiar lilac-blue.
-When buying a wisteria vine, be sure to check with your local nursery staff to make sure that the variety you’ve chosen will handle the cooler months where you live; most varieties will do well in USDA hardiness zones five through eight, but a few are more sensitive.
+When buying a wisteria vine, be sure to check with your local nursery staff to make sure that the variety you’ve chosen will handle the cooler months where you live; but a few are more sensitive.

 Prune your wisteria plants throughout the growing season to keep them shaped.
 The goal is with shaping is to maintain a single leader vine with offshoots about a foot and a half apart.
 Clip or pinch away new growth as it appears in unwanted locations.
 Before winter sets in, give the vine a heavier pruning.
 Remove any dead shoots, clear out spaces where vines are crowding one another, and cut back the side shoots to about twelve inches away from the leader vine.
 This will promote vigorous growth and blooming in the spring.